 Some things remind me of dinner parties my parents held when I was younger.
 Elizabeth Shaw Mint Crisp Chocolates (that would be leftover from coffee and me and my brother could have one for breakfast).
 The smell of my mum’s amazing watercress soup (incredible) and George Michael’s Older album played in a loop. (hey it was the 90’s)

-One other thing I remember, was this amazing lime cheesecake my mum used to make for dinner parties and family events.
+One other thing I remember was this amazing lime cheesecake my mum used to make for dinner parties and family events.
 Not so sharp that it feels like your face is turning inside out and not too sweet that you need to have a lye down in a darkened room to recover.
 With cheesecakes, I firmly in the team baked over team gelatine.
 Something about a cheesecake that has to be set with gelatine, freaks me out!
 I just don’t like the texture- bleugh!
 This recipe is magical, has so few ingredients, but tastes amazing and so quick to make.
 The lime juice reacts with the mascarpone cheese and firms up the whole mix, thus removes the need for any nasty gelatine.
-I added some crumbled chocolate to the mix as was serving it to a chocoholic and wouldn’t be allowed to serve a pudding with any.
-I have fond memories of the dessert and if you try it out you’ll see why.Print
+I added some crumbled chocolate to the mix as was serving it to a chocoholic and wouldn’t be allowed to serve the pudding with any.
+I have fond memories of the desert and if you try it out you’ll see why.Print